redox-os/website/content/news/this-month-260831.md

 ## Security Improvements

+- (safe) bjorn3 implemented rootless display opening on `inputd`
-- (safe) Ibuki Omatsu reimplemented the `contain` sandbox management tool to use the new namespace management
+- (safe) Ibuki Omatsu reimplemented the `contain` sandbox management tool to use the new namespace management, which now creates a per-process filter scheme that holds an actual namespace file descriptor, mediating all `openat` function calls by providing a file descriptor filter to programs (full `chroot` implementation is still WIP)
+- (safe) Wildan Mubarok updated the CA certificates to be up-to-date, which also fixed GnuTLS

+## Packaging Improvements

+- (pkg) Wildan Mubarok fixed a double counting bug in package extraction progress bar

+## Desktop Improvements

+- (desk) bjorn3 ported the Orbital login manager to `winit` and `softbuffer` libraries to allow Wayland testing in the future
+- (desk) bjorn3 disabled window decorations in fullscreen Orbital windows
+- (desk) bjorn3 fixed fullscreen or maximized Orbital window resize on display resize

 ## Installer Improvements